 Brian has an Associates Degree in Data Processing – Business Programming from Oakland Community College.
 He also attended Wayne State University.

-Bob Clyne is the APCUG Representative.
+Bob Clyne is a SEMCO Board Member-at-Large and the SEMCO APCUG Representative.
 He was SEMCO President from 1987 through 1988 and from 1990 through 1996.
 He has also been Publications Committee Chairman, Internet Committee Chairman, and DATA BUS interim editor and has held several other positions in SEMCO.

 Bob joined SEMCO in 1979 at which time he was using a North Star Horizon computer, which he built from a kit.
 It was running an operating system named CP/M. The North Star Horizon used a Z-80 processor and the S-100 bus.